vkhazin/azure-function-eventhub-http/CONFIG.md

 3. Click **Configuration** under Configured features on the Overview tab
 4. Use **New Application Setting** button to add settings

-* `AzureWebJobsStorage`: storage account connection string, required for event hub trigger.
-How to get it from Azure Portal: https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string#view-and-copy-a-connection-string
 * `SqlConnectionString`: SQL Server connection string constructed above.
 * `CosmosEndpointUri`: Cosmos Db account endpoint Uri (https://docs.microsoft.com/en-us/azure/cosmos-db/secure-access-to-data#master-keys)
 * `CosmosPrimaryKey`: Cosmos Db Primary key
 * `CosmosDatabaseId` and `CosmosContainterId`: database and container ids
 * `EventHubConnectionString`: event hub connection string.
 How to obtain: https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string#get-connection-string-from-the-portal

-These settings should be also added to `local.settings.json` file to run app locally.
+These settings should be also added to `local.settings.json` file to run app locally, and also the following one:

+* `AzureWebJobsStorage`: storage account connection string, required for event hub trigger.
+How to get it from Azure Portal: https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string#view-and-copy-a-connection-string

 ## Deploy